Visiting medical students from the U.S. and Canada

 Prerequisites: Completion of Internal Medicine required third year clerkship, Third or Fourth Year Medical Student standing

-We welcome any medical student interested in learning more about the field, regardless of whether s/he has chosen radiation oncology as a career.
-Rotations are 4-week blocks during which medical students work with our faculty and residents as well as participate in our didactic sessions in a structured manner.
-For those anticipating applying for radiation oncology residency, it is an excellent opportunity to become familiar with the department and get a feel of our residency program.
+We welcome any medical student interested in learning more about radiation oncology, regardless of whether they have chosen radiation oncology as a career.
+Rotations are 2-week or 4-week blocks during which medical students work with our faculty and residents as well as participate in our didactic sessions in a structured manner.
+For those anticipating applying for radiation oncology residency, it is an excellent opportunity to become familiar with the department and learn more about our residency program.

-Participation in the clinical management of patients with cancer, emphasizing a multi-modality approach.
-Includes clinical assessment, planning of radiation treatment, and follow-up evaluation of patients.
-Special procedures include three-dimensional treatment planning, implant brachytherapy and intraoperative radiation.
-Daily teaching conferences with faculty and residents.
-At the end of the rotation each student is expected to do a presentation at one of the didactic sessions.
+Clerkship students participate in the clinical management of patients with cancer, with emphasizing multi-modality approaches.
+This includes clinical assessment, attending tumor boards, planning of radiation treatment, and follow-up evaluation of patients.
+The students typically work with faculty from different disease sites.
+Students will also attend teaching conferences with faculty and residents.
+At the end of the rotation, each student participating in a 4-week rotation does a 20 to 30 minute presentation at one of the didactic sessions.

 Urology